zhouLion/doc.fedml.ai/docs/open-source/cli.md

 ---
-description: Docusaurus provides a set of scripts to help you generate, serve, and deploy your website.
+description: FEDML provides a set of CLIs to help you develop, launch, train, and deploy your model.
 ---

 # Command Line Interface (CLI)